nightingaleproject/vital_records_sandbox_ig/input/pagecontent/vrdr_example_TEST.md

 #### qa report summary:
-DeathCertificate minimum required =1, but only found 0 extension not found, does not resolve
+DeathCertificate minimum required =1, but only found 0

+extension not found, does not resolve:
 * AuxiliaryStateIdentifier1
 * CertificateNumber
 * FilingFormat